LEVEL 1: Consistent Activity

 We can, of course, add in extras like plyometric movements, carries, etc.

-At this level, we start to discern between specific strength training goals.
+At this level, we start to discern between specific strength training goals and challenge ourselves to accomplish things.

 Strength endurance